tseli0s/nvdialog/README.md

 > [!WARNING]
 > This backend is being deprecated as of v0.10, see PR 59 for details.
 If you use `libnvdialog` with this backend it's strongly advised that you switch away.

 This backend was added as an alternative to the `gtk` backend on GNU/Linux to provide better integration with GNOME environments, however it is being deprecated and you should not enable it.
 From v0.10.0 forward it directly calls into the `gtk` backend's implementations and no longer requires `libadwaita` or `gtk4` to be present on the system.
+Previous versions of nvdialog built with this backend may be broken on some Wayland implementations when used along with Vulkan-based applications.

 # Example
 This is a simple cross-platform example of a simple message box greeting the user: